utexas-SDS-357/sds357-project-sp26-big-data-energy/data/README.md

 * **Role**: Spatial Integrity and Geographic Filtering.
 * **Source**: [City of San Antonio (COSA) Open Data Portal](https://data.sanantonio.gov/).
 * **Contents**: High-resolution MultiPolygon coordinates representing the official municipal boundaries of San Antonio.
 * **Project Function**: During the preprocessing phase (`filtering.ipynb`), we convert stop-level coordinate data into a GeoDataFrame.
-We perform a **point-in-polygon intersection** using this GeoJSON to remove **56,759 out-of-bounds records**, ensuring the analysis strictly represents municipal SAPD enforcement.
+We perform a point-in-polygon intersection using this GeoJSON to remove 56,759 out-of-bounds records, ensuring the analysis strictly represents municipal SAPD enforcement.

 ---